lanl/BEE/doc/User Guide for BeeFlow.md

 ## Build and Execute Environment (BEE) User Guide for `BeeFlow`

-The following guide shows you how to run `BeeFlow` on HPC environment.
+The following guide shows you how to run `BeeFlow` on HPC environments.

 ### Installation

 If this is your first time using BEE, follow the installation part of BEE-Charliecloud, BEE-VM, BEE-AWS, or BEE-OpenStack to install and configure BEE.
 You may need to refer to the specific guide depending on the platform you intend to use.

-### Launch BeeFlow task
+### Launch BeeFlow Tasks

 ##### Step 1.
-Configure beefile
+Configure beefiles
 Configure `<task_name>.beefile` file for each task in the workflow.
-Make sure the working directory matches if you want two tasks sharing data through the filesystem.
-Detailed guide for configuring beefile can be found in the guide for launching single task on a specific platform.
+Make sure the working directories (specified in the beefiles) match if you want tasks to share data through the filesystem.
+Detailed information for configuring a task beefile can be found in the guide for launching a single task on a specific platform (AWS, Charliecloud, OpenStack etc.).

 ##### Step 2.
 Configure beeflow file
 The beeflow file contains a list of tasks in the workflow in JSON format.
-Each entry corresponds to one task.
-In each entry, the task name and its dependencies are stored.
+Each entry corresponds to one task, specifying the task name and its dependencies.

 For example, we have three tasks: Task A, Task B, and Task C. Task B must wait until Task A finishes before it can start (off-line dependency).
-Task C can start as soon as Task B starts.
+Task C can start as soon as Task B starts (in-situ).
 The beeflow file should be composed as follows:

 ````
 {